Engineering Design Technology

 EDT Program Educational Objectives:

-To produce graduates who, during the first few years of professional practice, will:
+The objectives of the Engineering Design Technology program is to produce graduates who during their first few years of professional practice will:

 Program Student Learning Outcomes: